To Here Knows When

 Regular readers of the blog know I have an increasingly complicated relationship with social media (don’t we all).
 I’m trying my best not to add value to platforms owned by companies that I disagree with ethically.
 I wrote about this struggle here.
 And more recently here.

 Going forward, I plan to only use the corporate social media sites solely through remote posting and only posting updates about the blog and my projects (like new label releases).
 The goal is not to have to visit those blasted sites at all but still exploit their reach to bring people to this site.
-I’ll post using Publer (the best tool for this IMO — and, yes, that’s an affiliate link), and said posts would be about new things on the blog, with links sending folks here, hopefully decreasing time spent on social media just a tad.
+I’ll post using Publer (the best tool for this IMO — and, yes, that’s an affiliate link), and said posts would be about new things on the blog, with links sending folks here, hopefully decreasing their time spent on social media just a tad.
 One does what one can.

 Want to ease yourself out of social media and algorithm-guided content?
 You should use an RSS reader!